pages-themes/minimal/pages/guidelines/template.md

 ### Granularity

 It is possible to choose from Process Description (most detailed), Activity Flow (middle level of details) and top-level view in Activity Flow (minimal details and many omitted interactions).
 The top-level view often takes the form of a cellular interaction diagram, especially for immune system disorders (for example, [AsthmaMap Cellular Interactions](https://asthma-map.org/ci)).

-### Domain experts

-It is advised to have three-twelve members in the panel of domain experts involved in the map development, normally clinicians, immunologists and bench scientists.
-This way it is possible to develop a consensus view on disease mechanisms and shape a conceptual disease model adequately represented and practically applicable in preclinical research.

 ### Sustainability plan